YunoHost-Apps/flohmarkt_ynh/doc/PRE_INSTALL.md

 ## Go ahead…

-…test, break stuff and open issues :) !
+…test, break stuff and open issues on codeberg :) !

 # help welcome

 You're welcome to take part by opening issues or sending pull requests.
 You can also reach me on Matrix in [Yunohost Apps development](https://matrix.to/#/%23yunohost-apps:matrix.org) as @chrichri:librem.one .

 I also announced this work on the [yunohost forum](https://forum.yunohost.org/t/ynh-flohmarkt-flohmarkt-as-an-app-for-yunohost/28455?u=chrichri).